-Robert Lewandowski opened the scoring with a tap-in after 22 minutes, before Ilkay Gundogan doubled their advantage minutes into the second-half with a cool finish in traffic.
+Robert Lewandowski opened the scoring with a tap-in after 22 minutes, before Ilkay Gundogan doubled its advantage minutes into the second-half with a cool finish in traffic.

-Wolfsburg made a game of it with half an hour to go through Mario Mandzukic's header, but a late red card to Alexander Madlung ended the home side's hope of a comeback before Lewandowski sealed the points by finishing off a late counterattack.
+Wolfsburg made a game of it with half an hour to go through Mario Mandzukic's header, but a late red card to Alexander Madlung ended the visitors' endeavor before Lewandowski sealed the points by finishing off a late counter attack.

-After twice squandering the lead during their 4-4 draw against Stuttgart last weekend, Dortmund knew that there was no room for error, especially with the Bavarians to come at home in four days time.
+After twice squandering the lead during their 4-4 draw against Stuttgart last weekend that saw Bayern Munich cut their lead at the top of the table to three points, Dortmund knew that there was no room for error, especially with the Bavarians to come at home in four days’ time.

-The first opportunity of the match fell to the visitors after nine minutes, with Shinji Kagawa threading in Lewandowski, who fired wide with only the keeper to beat.
+The first opportunity of the match fell the visitors’ way after nine minutes, Shinji Kagawa threading in Lewandowski, who fired wide with only the keeper to beat.

-Neither side was especially quick to get into their stride, with BVB struggling to find their way past a packed midfield and Wolfsburg only showing glimpses of promise on the counter.
+Neither side was especially quick to get into their stride, with BVB struggling to find its way past a packed midfield and Wolfsburg only showing glimpses of promise on the counterattack.

 However, the match reverted to type soon after, with Dortmund having the better of things without really creating any clear cut chances in front of the home side’s goal.

-Wolfsburg found themselves an opening straight out of the interval with half-time substitute Vieirinha picking out Mandzukic unmarked at the top of the box, only for the Croatian to scuff his shot harmlessly into the arms of Weidenfeller.
+Wolfsburg found itself an opening straight out of the interval with half time substitute Vieirinha picking out Mandzukic unmarked at the top of the box, only for the Croatian to scuff his shot harmlessly into the arms of Weidenfeller.

 The hosts were made to pay for their profligacy within moments, as Jakub ‘Kuba’ Blaszczykowski held off the challenge of Felipe inside the area before teeing up Gundogan, who kept his head to put the ball past Benaglio to give BVB a 2-0 lead.